ds300/derivablejs/README.md

 The idea for, name of, and api nomenclature used in this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent).
 Reagent credits the idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
 Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
 The [silk.co](http://silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it isn't publicly available AFAICT.

-The key advantage ratom.js has over all the above is that it uses a novel\* 4-color mark-and-sweep algorithm which enables fully automatic memory management.
-This makes the library ergonomic and practical to use on its own rather than as part of a framework.
+The key advantage ratom.js has over all the above, its one significant contribution to the state of the art, is that it uses a GC-style mark-and-sweep algorithm to provide fully automatic memory management.
+This makes the library ergonomic and practical to use on its own rather than only as part of a framework.

 Other advantages which may or may not apply to every project mentioned above include: